OxWearables/actinet/docs/source/usage.rst

     2014-05-07 13:29:50.449+0100 [Europe/London],-0.089,-0.805,-0.59

 If the CSV file has a different header, use the option --txyz to specify the time and x-y-z columns, in that order.
-The --csvStartRow option can be used to specify the first row of data in the CSV file, starting from the header row.
+The --csv-start-row option can be used to specify the first row of data in the CSV file, starting from the header row.
-The --csvDateFormat option can be used to specify the date format of the time column.
+The --csv-date-format option can be used to specify the date format of the time column.
 Further information on valid date format strings can be found in the `Python datetime documentation <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes>`_.

 For example: